The date was July 6, 2010.

 At the time, entrepreneurs were raising approximately $1 million each month from Crowdfunding.

-When I first wrote about Crowdfunding two years ago, I predicted it would be huge.
+When I first wrote about Crowdfunding nine years ago, I predicted it would be huge.
 That prediction has clearly been proven true.

 But what I also predicted was that some entrepreneur would shatter the million-dollar Crowdfunding barrier.

 You see, at the time, tons of entrepreneurs were raising smaller amounts with Crowdfunding.
 But no one had raised over $1 million dollars.

 In the early days, many entrepreneurs came close.

 On December 6, 2010 Scott Wilson from Chicago raised $942,578 for his crowdfunded watch-kit product.